cjw6k/mf2bench/var/sources/how_to_add_another_domain.md

            and benchmark processes of this software on a regular and recurring basis.

-All qualifying PRs will be quickly approved!
+You may send a patch to the current project secretary for consideration.
+All qualifying requests will be quickly approved!

+Github users: PR's are open.